gardener/gardener/docs/extensions/provider-local.md

 #### DNS Config

-This webhook reacts on events for the `dependency-watchdog-probe` `Deploymen` as well as on events for `Pod`s created when the `machine-controller-manager` reconciles `Machine`s.
+This webhook reacts on events for the `dependency-watchdog-probe` `Deployment` as well as on events for `Pod`s created when the `machine-controller-manager` reconciles `Machine`s.
 It sets the `.spec.dnsPolicy=None` and `.spec.dnsConfig.nameServers` to the cluster IP of the `coredns` `Service` created in the `gardener-extension-provider-local-coredns` namespaces so that these pods can resolve the DNS records for shoot clusters (see the [Bootstrapping section](#bootstrapping) for more details).

 #### Node